 Valves and required operating appurtenances shall be the product of the same manufacturer.
-All valves shall have the manufacturer and size of the valve visibly cast on the body or on a plate attached to the body of the valve.
+All valves shall have the manufacturer, country of manufacturer, and size of the valve visibly cast on the body or on a plate attached to the body of the valve.
 All valves shall be suitable for throttling service and/or frequent operation as well as service involving long periods of inactivity.
+All cast in markings on the valve shall be stated and defined in the Contractor's submittal including manufacturing location and assembly location.

-The operating pressure for all sizes shall be a minimum of 150 psi gage or of the adjacent piping which ever is greatest.
+The operating pressure for all sizes shall be a minimum of 150 psi gage or of the adjacent piping whichever is greatest.
 Buried valves with diameters of 2" to 12" shall be installed vertically on horizontal pipelines without gearing, bypasses, rollers, or tracks.